bhumit822/thinpic_flutter/README.md

 # thinpic_flutter

 A high-performance Flutter FFI plugin for image compression using the VIPS image processing library.
-This plugin provides efficient image compression with various optimization strategies for different use cases.
+This plugin provides efficient image compression with various optimization strategies for different use cases and supports multiple image formats.

 ## Features

-- **Multiple Compression Strategies**: Basic, size-constrained, large image, DSLR, and smart compression
+- **Multiple Image Formats**: Support for JPEG, WebP, and AUTO format detection
-- **Cross-Platform**: Works on Android, iOS, macOS, Linux, and Windows
+- **Cross-Platform**: Works on Android and iOS (in roadmap)
 - **High Performance**: Native C implementation using VIPS library
 - **Memory Efficient**: Automatic buffer management and cleanup
 - **Thread-Safe**: Thread-safe operations with proper synchronization
 - **Quality Control**: Precise quality settings from 1-100
-- **Smart Compression**: Automatic quality adjustment to meet target file sizes

 ## Installation